-The Hessian Israeli Partnership Accelerator for Cybersecurity HIPA is a new initiative to accelerate cybersecurity research collaboration between Germany and Israel and shape the world's cybersecurity landscape.
-HIPA is launched by Fraunhofer SIT and Hebrew University of Jerusalem HUJI.
+The German-Israeli Partnership Accelerator for Cybersecurity GIPA is a new initiative to accelerate cybersecurity research collaboration between Germany and Israel and shape the world's cybersecurity landscape.
+GIPA is launched by Fraunhofer SIT and Hebrew University of Jerusalem HUJI.

 The program starts with one residential week in Jerusalem.
 In the following weeks, the participants form distributed teams, carrying out research and development in their respective countries.
-The program ends with another residential week in Darmstadt and a final event at the Permanent Representation Office of the State of Hesse in Berlin, where the first round of students will present their results in January 2018.
+The program ends with another residential week in Darmstadt and a final event, where the students present their results.